-Easter, which takes place this Sunday, usually occurs towards the beginning of spring, a season when plants bloom and animals give birth.
+Easter, which takes place this on April 12 in 2020, usually occurs towards the beginning of spring, a season when plants bloom and animals give birth.
 Eggs in particular are a clear symbol of rebirth and fertility.
-So it may not seem surprising that eggs are often associated with Easter, a holiday that celebrates the resurrection of Jesus Christ.
+So it may not seem surprising that Easter eggs are often associated with Easter, a holiday that celebrates the resurrection of Jesus Christ.
+It may also be no surprise they are sometimes referred to as “resurrection eggs.”

-But when it comes to the Easter egg, evidence suggests that the obvious metaphor came after the association between the holiday and the item was already established.
+But when it comes to Easter eggs, evidence suggests that the obvious metaphor came after the association between the holiday and the item was already established.

-The story starts in Medieval Europe, but it may or may not have originated with Christians.
+The origin story of Easter eggs starts in Medieval Europe, but it may or may not have originated with Christians.
 According to some, the first Easter eggs actually belonged to a different religious tradition.

 “Many scholars believe that Easter had its origins as an early Anglo-Saxon festival that celebrated the goddess Eastre, and the coming of spring, in a sense a resurrection of nature after winter,” Carole Levin, Professor of History and Director of the Medieval and Renaissance Studies Program at the University of Nebraska, tells TIME in an email.
 “Some Christian missionaries hoped that celebrating Christian holy days at the same times as pagan festivals would encourage conversion, especially if some of the symbols carried over.
 Eggs were part of the celebration of Eastre.
 Apparently eggs were eaten at the festival and also possibly buried in the ground to encourage fertility.”

-But what about the tradition of dying and hiding eggs for Easter?
+But what about the tradition of dying Easter eggs for the Easter Bunny to hide for kids?

 One of the earliest pieces of evidence of dyed eggs in British history goes back to 1290, when the household of Edward I bought 450 eggs to be colored or covered in gold leaf to be distributed among “the royal entourage” for Easter, according to Stations of the Sun: A History of the Ritual Year in Britain by Ronald Hutton, a history professor at the University of Bristol.
 The book also mentions that two centuries later, the Vatican sent Henry VIII an egg enclosed in a silver case as a “seasonal present.”
 Such objects were also known as “eggsilver.”
 (Today, the most famous ultra-decorated Easter eggs are the Fabergé eggs that were first presented to the Russian royal court in the late 19th century.)